overlay-market/OIPs/notes/note-3.md

 Issue to address with this note:

-- How do I hedge out my OVL price exposure when entering into a position on an Overlay market?
+- How do we hedge out OVL price exposure when entering into a position on an Overlay market?

 ## Context